Konstantin Vassiljev

-Konstantin Vassiljev (born 16 August 1984) is an Estonian professional footballer who plays as an attacking midfielder for Meistriliiga club Flora and captains the Estonia national team.
+Konstantin Vassiljev (born 16 August 1984) is an Estonian professional football manager and former player who is the manager of Estonian Meistriliiga club Flora.

+With 159 caps, Vassiljev is the Estonia national team's most-capped player, having surpassed Martin Reim's 157 in his last national team match against Switzerland on 4 June 2024.
+He is also the third-highest goalscorer for Estonia with 26 goals.
 Vassiljev has been named Estonian Footballer of the Year three times, and has won the Estonian Silverball award a record six times.

 Club career

 TJK

 Vassiljev began playing football at TJK youth academy.
 He made his senior league debut in the III liiga with TJK-83 Tallinn.

 Levadia

 In January 2003, Vassiljev signed for Meistriliiga club Levadia.
 He made his debut in the Meistriliiga on 15 March 2003, playing for Levadia's Tallinn-based team against the Maardu-based Levadia team in a 1–0 loss.
 Vassiljev scored his first Meistriliiga goal on 13 May 2003, in a 9–3 away victory over Kuressaare.
 After the 2003 season, the Maardu team moved to Tallinn, while the Tallinn team became their new reserve team in the Esiliiga.
 He won his first Meistriliiga title in the 2004 season.
 Vassiljev captained Levadia during the 2006 season.
 He won two more Meistriliiga titles, in 2006 and 2007.